-I follow a user centred design approach to my work, by keeping your business goals and objectives in alignment with the needs and expectations of your users.
+I follow a user-centric design approach, by keeping your business goals and objectives in alignment with the needs and expectations of your users.

-I always try to work as closely as possible with my clients and teams, going through rapid cycles of research, design, feedback, refinement and validation throughout the project.
-This means that there is less long-term risk to the end product and the delivery, and also helps to make the whole experience much more enjoyable for all involved.
-The significant outcome to this process is a useful, usable and successful experience for your users, but just as importantly a return on investment for your business.
+I always try to work as closely as possible with my clients and teams, going through rapid cycles of research, design, feedback, refinement, and validation throughout the project.
+This means that there is a less long-term risk to the end product and the delivery, and also helps to make the whole experience much more enjoyable for all involved.
+The significant outcome of this process is a useful, usable, and successful experience for your users, but just as importantly a return on investment for your business.
 I have listed and sketched out the processes below to highlight the thinking and issues that can arise.

 1) Inform and Define: Requirements Gathering

-Meeting with the client to discuss the brief and documenting all requirements to visualise the project, expectations, scope, and budget and to define exactly what the project will in tale.
+Meeting with the client to discuss the brief and documenting all requirements to visualise the project, expectations, scope, and budget and to define exactly what the project benchmarks are.
 Establishing goals and priorities with the client at this stage is essential.

 2) Collaborate: Research

 Competition in the marketplace, understanding what technologies are available, testing existing products using surveys, screenshot surveys, day-in-life studies, card sorting, videos of usability tests, workshop sessions, user journeys, user experiences, and expectations, creating user personas and studying outputs from ethnographic research.

 3) Design: Concept design